anilegin/stat.imdb.project/README.md

 # stat.imdb.project
-Factors affecting IMDB Movie Gross Income
+Factors affecting IMDB Movie Gross Income.
+This is a superficial statistical analysis of the dominant factors of movies gross income.